visgl/deck.gl/dev-docs/RFCs/v5.0/attribute-animation-rfc.md

 If interpolation is done on the CPU: both calculating the attribute and uploading it to the GPU will be expensive.
 Framerate is expected to stagger.

 If using TransformFeedback:
 - At initialization: there is a cost to compile shaders and create the model for the transform feedback.
-We should minimize it by only doing it for the layers that have animation enabled.
+We should minimize it by only doing it for the layers that have transition enabled.
 - At attribute update: new value arrays are uploaded to GPU once at the beginning of the animation, which is the same as today.
-There is a cost to calculate and upload the "current" state of the attribute to animate from.
+There is a cost to calculating and uploading the "current" state of the attribute to animate from.
 - During animation: The transform feedback is updated every frame till the end of the transition.
-It renders to buffers that are directly transfered to the vertex shader, so perf cost should be minimal.
+It renders to buffers that are directly transferred to the vertex shader, so perf cost should be minimal.

 ## Questions